Pratikshinde55/Terraform-aws-Count/README.md

 Count is Terraform meta-argument is used in resource block to specify that resource how many times run.count is a meta-argument defined by the Terraform language.
 It can be used with modules and with every resource type.

+ Count.index:

+ It's special variable which define length of list of count. such as os[0] , os[1], os[2]......

       # terraform.exe plan -out=mypsfile